KIT-MRT/better-safe-than-sorry/README.md

 ## Usage
 - fork (=make your own copy of) this repo before making changes
 - change the structure, add/remove packages, ...
+- see the `IEEEtran_doc` folder for a very exhaustive howto PDF, a smaller howto example and the original bare tex template with many comments.

 ## Compiling
 - use latexmk